rschwess/tutorial_dl_for_genomics/dl_for_genomics_tutorial_notebook.md

 The labels have a one hot encoding where every column represents a different class and in this case only one class can be active at a time.

 The sequences have shape [sample x sequence_length x basis].
-As a comparison a set of 2D images would have the dimensions [sample x pixel_rows x pixel_columns x colour_channel].
+As a comparison a set of 2D images would have the dimensions [sample x pixel_rows x pixel_columns x colour_channels].
 A grey scale picture would have only one channel while RGB images have three.
 We can thus think of our sequence as a 1D image with 4 channels.

 ----

 # Building the Network

-We now define our Network.
-We first set some global and network architechture options and put them all together in the keras Sequqnetial mode.
+We now define our network.
+We first set some global and network architecture options and put them all together in the keras sequential mode.
 The sequential mode is an easy wrapper for linearly stacked networks that makes your code even more concise.
 We just define the model to be sequential and than add/stack layer after layer.
 Here we use a simple convolutional architecture.

 * Our first layer is a 1D convolution over the input:
    * We use a 1D convolution because we only want the filter to move along the sequence axis and map the channels to the hidden units.
-   * We start with 10 hidden units or filters or kernels which are all of length 10 (bp)
+   * We start with 10 hidden units or filters or kernels which are all of length 5 (bp)
    * We use the RELU activation function
    * We also define the input shape and how to pad the input if necessary (see doc.)
 * We next perform max pooling where we take the maximum of a window of 5 consecutive activation values
     * This reduces the data dimension, thus simplifying the model and speeding up further computations
     * But it also enforces some extend of positional invariance into our model.
-For example, if we have a match to transcription factor motif in our sequence, we don't necessarily care where exactly this mtif lies and a few bp up- or downstream shouldn't make a difference to our predictions.
+For example, if we have a match to transcription factor motif in our sequence, we don't necessarily care where exactly this motif lies and a few bp up- or downstream shouldn't make a difference to our predictions.
 * We then "Flatten" the activation values to a 1 dimensional vector
 * And apply a fully connected or "Dense" layer connecting every value in the 1D vector to every class prediction
-    * we use sigmoid (softmax) activation function to perform effectively a multinomial logistic regression
+    * we use the sigmoid (softmax) activation function to perform effectively a multinomial logistic regression

 The number of hidden units, the size of the kernel, the pooling size, but also the number and types of layers we use in the network are usually called hyperparameters.
 The most work in DL usually comes down to finding the right hyperparameters that let our network training converge and that give us the best possible (at least the best we are able to find) accuracies.